Chapter 21:

 “Ooh, what’s that thing?”
 I heard Aesandoral ask before the sound of disk cases tumbling filled the air.
 “Oh no, whoops, oh gods.”

-“Oh no, not my favourite movies!”
+“Oh no, not my favourite AI-generated bootlegged movies!”

 “Hey, it’s okay, Aesandoral, don’t worry about it,” I said with a forced smile as I rushed up to her.
 “I’ve got something from Phyllis for just this occasion.”

-Grabbing a nearby wand, I flicked the Phyll-o-Buster and watched as the movies began to float back into the rack, which stood once more.
-As it moved, the bed sheets tightened, and the plastic tower rack of action movies nuzzled itself against the wall.
-A wave of energy cleaned the windows of Rionriv’s fingerprints and even hit the pile of dirty towels I had forgotten in the corner of the room.
+Grabbing a nearby wand that I kept on the bookshelf, I flicked the Phyll-o-Buster and watched as the movies began to float back into the rack.
+As they moved, a wave of cleanliness washed over the space, dusting furniture, tightening the bed sheets and arranging the displaced movies alphabetically.
+At the edges of the room, windows were cleaned of Rionriv’s fingerprints, and even the pile of dirty towels I had forgotten in the corner were cleaned of stains, folded, and put away.

 “Hey, what are you doing under there?
 Please don’t hide in my dirty laundry.”